emilyriederer/Rtistic/README.md

 ## Intro

 The goal of `Rtistic` is to provide an easy 'hackathon-in-a-box' activity groups of R users.
-Users can collaborate to create a collection of custom themes for `ggplot2` and RMarkddown.
+Users can collaborate to create a collection of custom themes for `ggplot2`, RMarkddown HTML documents, and `xaringan`.

 The focus of Rtistic is to provide the basic outline for an R package that can be forked and used for the 'infrastructure' of a styling and theming package developed in a group setting.
 A lot of the boilerplate RMarkdown and `ggplot2` code is already written, so participants can focus on the fun and creative process of picking colors, fonts, spacing, etc.